spawnfest/espresso-beam/README.md

 *A tale of blah blah blah* aims at being a simulation of a *real world* (oh, well...) where inhabitants are carrots, rabbits and wolves.
-Simply put, the possible dynamics in our world are:
+In this world, the following things can happen:

 *Rabbits can eat carrots.*
 *Wolves can eat rabbits.*
 *Carrots... stay still and wait to be eaten.*

 Our main goal was to implement the actors in such a way that the world stay as balanced as possible and lasts as long as possible, before the extinction of